Introduction

 My Own Witnessing

-I will walk up to a person or a group of two or more people and try to start a conversation with them.
-Currently, I begin the conversation when I am still more than six feet from them, an adjustment due to COVID-19.
-I may move in closer, to normal conversation distance, if the other person(s) do not have an issue with it.
+• I will walk up to a person or a group of two or more people and try to start a conversation with them.

-I usually ask them how they are doing.
+• I usually ask them how they are doing.
 I will then move on to small talk, such as the weather or a similar subject.
 I then attempt to find things that the person(s) that I am talking to are interested in or things that we have in common.
 This can be from what they talk about, or sometimes by what is on their T-shirts, jackets, caps, etc.

-The word "I" is the most common word used in a conversation.
+• The word "I" is the most common word used in a conversation.
 I try to use the word "you" more often than "I" in a conversation, although I will not completely abstain from using "I".

-I try to affirm the person that I am speaking with.
+• I try to affirm the person that I am speaking with.
 I will say things such as "I care about others"; "I care about you"; "I think you are important"; "Jesus said to love your neighbor as yourself, and I am trying to show that I do"; and the like.

-When I find areas of interest or areas that we have in common, I talk to the other person(s) on these areas.
+• When I find areas of interest or areas that we have in common, I talk to the other person(s) on these areas.
 For example, if the person is wearing a Denver Broncos (a pro football team) jacket, I may talk to him about the Broncos, even though I personally may not have a lot of interest in that particular team.
 My objective at this point is to get the person(s) to like me and for them to enjoy the conversation.
 The conversation can be short (often is, for example, when the weather is cold) or long.

-Early in the conversation, I will give them my first name.
+• Early in the conversation, I will give them my first name.
 Usually, give me theirs.
 First names are usually non-threatening.
 I then make an effort to remember their names (people appreciate if I remember their names during a conversation).
-I used to extend my hand as well to shake hands; however, due to the COVID-19, I will do what the other person is willing to do, whether shake hands, fist bump, elbow bump, etc. Although I do not fear COVID-19 (the worst that can happen to me is that I contract it and die; in which case, I go to heaven), I do wish to respect the other person's wishes.
+I will extend my hand as well to shake hands; however, if the other person(s) is unwilling due to COVID-19 or whatever else, I will do what the other person is willing to do, whether shake hands, fist bump, elbow bump, etc. Although I do not fear COVID-19 (the worst that can happen to me is that I contract it and die; in which case, I go to heaven), I do wish to respect the other person's wishes.

-At some point in the conversation, usually toward or at the end of the conversation, I hand the person(s) a tract (pamphlet) that contains the gospel.
+• At some point in the conversation, usually toward or at the end of the conversation, I hand the person(s) a tract (pamphlet) that contains the gospel.

-Often the conversation ends at that point; other times, they ask me about the tract; and I can then go into the gospel with them.
+• Often the conversation ends at that point; other times, they ask me about the tract; and I can then go into the gospel with them.
 Sometimes, this ends with one or more people accepting Christ.

-I will also use this approach when I am at a farmers' market when there is no line at a booth; in this case, I also will buy something from the person at the booth.
+• I will also use this approach when I am at a farmers' market when there is no line at a booth; in this case, I also will buy something from the person at the booth.
 After all, this is in part how they make a living!

 This type of approach does require an outgoing personality (you need to be willing to walk up to complete strangers, without introduction, and try to start conversations with them).
 This approach also requires a good amount of spiritual knowledge.
 As you may never see these individuals again, a response such as "I don't know the answer to your question, but I will get it for you" will not work here.
 This does not mean total knowledge; or nobody, myself included, would be able to use this approach!